 I am AV rated by Martindale-Hubbell, the highest professional rating available.

 I have had two verdicts of more than a million dollars from juries in Maricopa County and recently obtained an arbitration award of more than one million dollars in an underinsured motorist claim.
-I have had many trials and arbitrations in Arizona courts.
+I have represented injured workers in claims where benefits have exceeded one million dollars.
+I have had many trials, arbitrations and hearings in Arizona courts and at the Arizona Industrial Commission.

 I have been the brief writer and lead attorney in at least ten reported Arizona appellate court opinions, including significant Arizona Supreme Court opinions.
 I have also been lead counsel and brief writer in many other non-published Arizona appellate court opinions and one decision in the United States Ninth Circuit Court of Appeals.

-I have been a member of the Arizona Trial Lawyers Association (AzTLA), now known as the Arizona Association of Justice, and the American Association of Justice (AAJ) for 27 years.
+I have been a member of the Arizona Trial Lawyers Association (AzTLA), now known as the Arizona Association of Justice (AzAJ), and I am currently a member of the American Association of Justice (AAJ), and have been for 35 years.
 I have also been a member of the state and county bar associations and the American Bar Association.

 On November 21, 2009 I was selected as the PHPA (Professional Hockey Players Association) Attorney of the Year at annual meetings held in Austin, Texas.